SAP/spartacus-docs/_pages/fsa/features/fsa-policy-renewal.md

 **Note**: This feature is introduced with version 4.0 of the FSA Spartacus libraries.

 The Policy Renewal process enables insurance carriers to provide their customers with the possibility to renew their policies online.
-Customers are notified via Inbox message when their policy is up for renewal, and they are guided to a compare view of offered renewal options.
-For more information, see Policy Renewal documentation on the [SAP Help Portal](https://help.sap.com/viewer/a7d0f0c5faa44002bf81e1a9a91c77e2/latest/en-US/3a9cfcf9213e42fd84092ea69519fa3b.html).

 ***